voodoo12345/beam-docs/source/rtd_pages/user_blockchain_explorer.rst

 ===================

-.. note:: Blockchain Explorer for Testnet 4 is currently running at https://t4.explorer.beam.mw
+.. note:: Blockchain Explorer for MainNet is currently running at https://explorer.ont.io/

 .. warning:: The following document is still under construction and is subject to changes